-One scholarship are awarded annually ($2,500) for the top essay submitted.
-The entry deadline for the current competition closed March 31, 2017 and winners will be announced in May.
+Two scholarships are awarded annually ($2,500 each) for the top essays submitted.
+The entry deadline for next year's competition will close March 31, 2018 and winners will be announced next May.

 The following is a list of frequently asked questions about the application process.
 Click on the question to be taken to the answer listed further down on the page.
 If you do not see your question listed here, try searching using the links above, the search engine on the top right of the page, or contact the AGA for assistance.